 The spouses with their attorneys negotiate in collaborative joint sessions – as many as it takes.
 This process continues until all issues are resolved through compromise and agreement.
-You or your spouse may break-out from any joint session, as needed, to speak privately with counsel, divorce coach, or therapist.
+You or your spouse may break out from any joint session, as needed, to speak privately with counsel, divorce coach, or therapist.

 The attorneys draft the settlement agreement and both parties sign it.

-The signed settlement agreement along with a joint petition for uncontested divorce is filed with the Clerk of the Court along with any related documents.
+The signed settlement agreement along with a joint petition for an uncontested divorce is filed with the Clerk of the Court along with any related documents.
 Absent any objection, the judge will sign a consent decree incorporating the parties’ agreement.

 There is one more thing we need to talk about.